The Power of the Dog (2021) Film Review

 “The Power of the Dog” is one of the best films of 2021.
 Campion directs with an expert hand assisted by Ari Wegner’s cinematography and Jonny Greenwood’s memorable score.

-I must admit that it took me a few seconds to get used to Benedict Cumberbatch on a horse.
+It took me a few seconds to get used to Benedict Cumberbatch on a horse.
 His natural urbanity did not seem quite right during a Montana cattle drive circa 1925.
-But the great actor that he is, as soon as his character Phil Burbank turns to speak to his brother George (Jesse Plemons) I am with him, lost in the magic of Jane Campion’s movie.
-“The Power of the Dog”, based on Thomas Savage’s 1967 novel, is, together with Spielberg’s superb remake of “West Side Story, the Best Film made in the English language, in the year 2021.
+But the great actor that he is, as soon as his character Phil Burbank turns to speak to his brother George (Jesse Plemons), I am with him, lost in the magic of Jane Campion’s movie.
+“The Power of the Dog,” based on Thomas Savage’s 1967 novel, is, together with Spielberg’s superb remake of “West Side Story, the Best Film made in English in 2021.

 The Power of the Dog